SmarterApp/AP_IMRT/docs/decomission-cluster.md

 * Click on the **System Hooks** menu item
 * Identify the system hook for the decommissioned environment in the list and click **Remove**

+### Delete Deployment Files From Source Control
+If the environment being decommissioned will never be used again, the deployment files for this environment can be deleted from source control.
+Deletion of these files will depend on how they are managed in source control; some possibilities are:

+* Delete the repository containing the deployment files for the specified environment
+* Delete the directory in the general "Deployment Files" repository for the specified environment
+* Delete the branch in the general "Deployment Files" repository for the specified environment

+### Remove Enivronment Configuration Files From Source Control
+If the environment being decommissioned will never be used again, the configuration files for this environment can be deleted from source control.
+Deletion of these files will depend on how they are managed in source control; some possibilities are:

+* Delete the repository containing the configuration files for the specified environment
+* Delete the directory in the general "Configuration Files" repository for the specified environment
+* Delete the branch in the general "Configuration Files" repository for the specified environment